babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 /fastlane ui_test_babylon_smoke branch:release/babylon/4.4.0
 ```

 Change `ui_test_babylon_smoke` to the required lane and `release/babylon/4.4.0` to the branch to be tested.
-As the name of lanes is regularly changing I would refer to the `UILanes` file in source for the current lanes.
+As the name of the lanes are regularly changing we would recommend referring to the `UILanes` file in source for a list off the current lanes.
 This will start the build once resources are available though CircleCI is slower than your local machines.
-I would recommend leaving the full regression run on CircleCI to be run once a night.
+We recommend leaving the full regression run on CircleCI to be run once a night.